SalomePlatform/shaper/doc/gui/Introduction.rst

 Model parametrization can be done using parameters.

-Parameter can be created in the active partset or part by:
+A parameter can be created in the active partset or part by:
 - :ref:`parameter`;
 - :ref:`parameters`;
 - :ref:`parameter_expression`.

 Any argument in features can be defined as parameter or expression containing parameters.

-List of features using parameters is given in **Parameters** dialog box:
+The list of features using parameters is given in **Parameters** dialog box:

  .. image:: images/parameters_feature.png
    :align: center